kidwai/ethereumjs-sandbox/README.md

 1
 ```

 As a simple exercise, we can use this ticker to see how the (currently lonely) network handles transactions of this sort.
-To do this, I'll use `node-cron`, a node module for scheduled execution of programs and functions.
+To do this, we'll use `node-cron`, a node module for periodic execution of programs and functions therein.
 Here is how you would print the unix timestamp every second:

 ```javascript
 > var cron = require('cron');